 Hi there, glad you could join us today!

-We’ve received tons of queries about Microsoft Dynamics and Dynamics 365, and we thought it’s time we simplified these two platforms for you.
+We’ve received tons of questions about Microsoft Dynamics and Dynamics 365, and we thought it’s time we simplified these two platforms for you in terms of integration.

 First, let us understand the simple framework of Microsoft Dynamics for an easy transition or flow.

 It is basically a branding platform used by the Microsoft Company.

 It incorporates both the Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) software applications.